Paul Pholeros Foundation Fellowship

 A Paul Pholeros Foundation Fellowship is a life changing opportunity to experience working on a sanitation project in another country while using your skills and knowledge to upskill local tradespeople.
 It is offered once a year to an Australian team of a plumber and architectural graduate.
 The project will vary from year to year and will include toilet block constructions, village and health post sanitation assessments and evaluations, and upgrading and improvement of existing facilities.

-- share skills and knowledge through real work on a real project
+- shares skills and knowledge through real work on a real project

-- learn about conditions in poor villages, and what can be done to help raise standards
+- learns about conditions in poor villages, and what can be done to help raise standards

-- develop their own skills and knowledge base through working as a team with Nepalese people
+- develops their own skills and knowledge base through working as a team with Nepalese people

-- experience another culture in a very spectacular country
+- experiences another culture in a very spectacular country

-- develop friendships and ongoing relationships with the Nepali team
+- develops friendships and ongoing relationships with the Nepali team.

 Application and Selection

 The PPF Fellowship 2020 and 2021 teams have been cancelled due to the COVID pandemic.

 Once we resume the Fellowship it will be offered to a plumber and an architectural graduate to work in Nepal for one month.